pink-gorilla/nrepl-middleware/README.md

 ```
 lein relay-jetty  ; this runs jetty http server with websocket relay (port 9000)

+lein client listen   ; will listenn to sniffed evals
+lein client ide      ; will do a few evals that wil show up on listen

 npm install
 lein demo         ; browser app served with shadow-cljs dev server port 8000

 ```

 ## Design of websocket relay